 Internal Control Measures

-Resolution adopted to establish internal control systems at Board of Directors
+Board of Directors adopts resolution adopted to establish internal control systems

-In March 2010, the Board of Directors reviewed the Group's internal controls and adopted a resolution to update its internal control system, an outline of which was published in the annual securities report for fiscal 2009 ended March 2010.
-Konica Minolta strives to ensure the legality, rationality, and efficiency of its business activities by reviewing, as occasion demands, its systems and rules of supervision and operations pertaining to all business across the Group.
+Every year, Konica Minolta, Inc. reviews the company's internal controls system in March, and the Board of Directors then renews its resolution to maintain the internal control system.
+An outline of the recent resolution was published in the business report for the fiscal year ended March 2014.
+Konica Minolta continues to strive to ensure the legality, rationality, and efficiency of its business activities by reviewing, as occasion demands, its systems and rules of supervision and operations pertaining to all business across the Group.

 Complying with Japan's Financial Instruments and Exchange Law